japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 `createNonBucketedReadRDD` calculates the maximum size of partitions (`maxSplitBytes`) based on the following properties:

-* <<spark-sql-properties.adoc#spark.sql.files.maxPartitionBytes, spark.sql.files.maxPartitionBytes>> (default: `128m`)
+* <<spark-sql-properties.md#spark.sql.files.maxPartitionBytes, spark.sql.files.maxPartitionBytes>> (default: `128m`)

-* <<spark-sql-properties.adoc#spark.sql.files.openCostInBytes, spark.sql.files.openCostInBytes>> (default: `4m`)
+* <<spark-sql-properties.md#spark.sql.files.openCostInBytes, spark.sql.files.openCostInBytes>> (default: `4m`)

-`createNonBucketedReadRDD` sums up the size of all the files (with the extra <<spark-sql-properties.adoc#spark.sql.files.openCostInBytes, spark.sql.files.openCostInBytes>>) for the given `selectedPartitions` and divides the sum by the "default parallelism" (i.e. number of CPU cores assigned to a Spark application) that gives `bytesPerCore`.
+`createNonBucketedReadRDD` sums up the size of all the files (with the extra <<spark-sql-properties.md#spark.sql.files.openCostInBytes, spark.sql.files.openCostInBytes>>) for the given `selectedPartitions` and divides the sum by the "default parallelism" (i.e. number of CPU cores assigned to a Spark application) that gives `bytesPerCore`.

-The maximum size of partitions is then the minimum of <<spark-sql-properties.adoc#spark.sql.files.maxPartitionBytes, spark.sql.files.maxPartitionBytes>> and the bigger of <<spark-sql-properties.adoc#spark.sql.files.openCostInBytes, spark.sql.files.openCostInBytes>> and the `bytesPerCore`.
+The maximum size of partitions is then the minimum of <<spark-sql-properties.md#spark.sql.files.maxPartitionBytes, spark.sql.files.maxPartitionBytes>> and the bigger of <<spark-sql-properties.md#spark.sql.files.openCostInBytes, spark.sql.files.openCostInBytes>> and the `bytesPerCore`.

 `createNonBucketedReadRDD` prints out the following INFO message to the logs: